cloudmaven/documentation/pages/aws/aws_hipaa.md

   - include R, Python, Jupyter
 4. Review with IT personnel (JP first), mgmt, researchers

-#### Details to incorporate

-- Logging: CloudWatch and CloudXXXXX are AWS logging services; and this is frequently parsed using Splunk
-- Intrusion detection!
-Jon Skelton (Berkeley AWS Working Group) reviewed use of Siricata (mentions 'Snort' also)
-- Include an encryption path for importing clinical data
-- Include a full story on access key management
-- The IOT import will -- I think -- be a poll action: The secure VM is polling for new data
-- This system should include a very explicit writeup of how the human in the loop can break the system
-- Acceptable for data on an encrypted drive to moves through an encrypted link to another encrypted drive?
-To clarify: Must the data be further encrypted at rest first?
-- Filenames may not include PHI.
-Hence there is an obligation on the MRs to follow this and/or build it into file generation.
-- CISO approval hinges on IT, Admin and Research approvals.

 #### Partial list of terminology and concepts